 WE love to see creative ideas for businesses from Army spouses and partners – and that’s why we’re featuring several entrepreneurs in the winter edition of Army&You, out from Monday 12 November.
-One such spouse is Laura Steptoe, wife of a REME soldier and mum-of-four based in Wiltshire.
+One such spouse is Laura Steptoe, wife of a REME soldier and mum-of-two based in Wiltshire.
 We spoke to Laura as she launched her company, Dizzy Rhino, after a year of planning and funding from X-Forces Enterprise…

 Laura Steptoe, Army wife